codefoster/codefoster.com/source/_posts/appart.md

 One of my favorite steps in the app development lifecycle is the creation of the artwork.
 I&#39;m not stellar at _creating_ original artwork, but I definitely recognize when things look just right, and sometimes I stumble upon it.
 I must also have a little bit of marketing in me, because it&#39;s my constant effort to brand things.
 <!-- xmore -->

 The artwork and branding is important, because an app developer must live in a constant state of capturing the user amid so much noise.
-An app needs to say "here&#39;s precisely what I do and how it adds value to your life".
+An app needs to say &quot;here&#39;s precisely what I do and how it adds value to your life&quot;.
 It takes a lot of design thought and effort to cut through the noise and reach your audience.

 Good messages to communicate are: <span style="font-size: 16pt;">**clean, simple, creative, elegant, and fluid**</span>.